 The U.S. EPA received several hundred suggestions for setting up two recycling grant programs authorized under the Bipartisan Infrastructure Law.

-Citizens, organizations, municipalities and companies commented on the need for equity and inclusivity, updating older materials recovery facility technology and harmonizing current programs.
+Citizens, organizations, municipalities and companies commented on the need for composting to be included in the grant parameters, keeping an eye toward equity and inclusivity, updating older materials recovery facility technology and harmonizing current programs.
 Commenters were divided on chemical recycling, with some arguing in favor of it and some arguing against it.

 The Solid Waste Infrastructure for Recycling (SWIFR) grant program is intended to fund improvements to local post-consumer materials management systems with $275 million in grants from 2022 to 2026 under the Bipartisan Infrastructure Law.